EASA AD BR-2026-01-02

 Summary

-EASA Airworthiness Directive BR-2026-01-02 is a Brazilian Airworthiness Directive issued by ANAC that applies to all Embraer S.A. airplanes model EMB-545 and EMB-550.
-It mandates inspections and replacements related to the horizontal stabilizers elevator and wing aileron control systems to address unexpected wear in hinge bearing assemblies.
-The directive aims to ensure continued airworthiness and flight safety of these aircraft.
+Brazilian Airworthiness Directive 2026-01-02 is a regulatory document issued by ANAC that applies to all Embraer S.A. airplanes model EMB-545 and EMB-550.
+It mandates inspections and maintenance actions on the horizontal stabilizers elevator and wing aileron control systems to address unexpected wear found in hinge bearing assemblies.
+The directive includes detailed functional checks and replacement intervals to ensure continued airworthiness and flight safety.

 What Changed

 This new directive introduces mandatory functional checks of the left-hand and right-hand horizontal stabilizer elevator and wing aileron control system backlash, along with scheduled replacement of the associated bearings.
-It establishes specific compliance intervals based on flight hours since new and requires adherence to Embraer Service Bulletin Nº 550-57-0007, revision 02 or later approved revisions.
-The directive also clarifies that these inspections and replacements are additional to existing maintenance requirements.
+It specifies compliance intervals based on flight hours and provides detailed instructions referencing Embraer Service Bulletin Nº 550-57-0007 revision 02.
+An errata was also issued to correct a printing error regarding the functional check procedures.

 Why It Matters